CONNECT-platform/codedoc-docs/docs/md/docs/overview.md

 # Overview

+A **CODEDOC** project consists of three main components:
+- Some markdown files, which codedoc will search through and transform into HTML files.
+Codedoc expects to find these _source_ or _input_ or _entry_ files by default in `docs/md`, though you can reconfigure that.

-**CODEDOC** works by searching through all markdown files in a given source folder, creating an HTML file for each markdown file, and putting them in some destination folder, preserving their relative path to each other.
-The default source folder is `docs/md`, and the default destination folder is the root of your project.
+- The resulting HTML files, alongside the bundle and styles required by those HTML files.
+Codedoc creates a stand-alone HTML file for each of your _entry_ markdown files (except those who are exempt by [exclusion rules](#exclusions)) and puts them in some destination folder, which is by default the root folder of your project, maintaining their relative paths to each other.
+You can reconfigure this destination folder as well.

+- Codedoc configruations, scripts and components.
+These are **ALWAYS** located in `.codedoc/` folder of your project.

 Assume you have the following markdown files: